Flooring: Carpeting

 Carpet is a soft floor covering made of bound carpet fibers or stapled fibers.
 Carpeting refers to wall-to-wall coverage, whereas a rug is simply used to cover a space.
-This type of flooring is typically used indoors and can be used in both high and low traffic areas.
-It typically lasts for 15-18 years before it needs to be replaced.
+This type of flooring is typically used indoors and can be used in both high and low-traffic areas.
+It typically lasts for 15–18 years before it needs to be replaced.
 The quality of a carpet is usually measured in face weight, or how many fibers there are per square inch.
 The higher the face weight the more plush a carpet will feel.

-Carpets come in a variety of materials including wool, nylon, olefin and polyester.
+Carpets come in a variety of materials including wool, nylon, olefin, and polyester.

-There are different types of carpet like twists, which is commonly referred to as a berber.
+There are different types of carpet like twists, which is commonly referred to as berber.
 Twist carpeting is composed of multiple twisted fibers set into the carpet backing.
-It is typically used in low traffic areas.
+It is typically used in low-traffic areas.
 Another type of carpeting is looped carpets, which are composed of looped fibers set into the carpet backing.
-This type of carpeting is typically used in high traffic areas as it is easy to clean.
+This type of carpeting is typically used in high-traffic areas as it is easy to clean.

 There are four common widths for carpeting goods: 6' wide, 12' wide, 13'6" wide, and 15' wide.

 Installation Methods

 Today, there are two primary forms of carpet installation: tackless installation and direct glue down.
-Tackless installation occurs when tack strip is installed around the perimeter of a room and the carpet is stretched over padding onto those tack strips to hold it in place.
-Before this installation method, carpet was tacked down with staples throughout the installation which is why the new method is called tackless installation; as you no longer need nails in the middle of the floor.
+Tackless installation occurs when a tack strip is installed around the perimeter of a room and the carpet is stretched over padding onto those tack strips to hold it in place.
+Before this installation method, the carpet was tacked down with staples throughout the installation which is why the new method is called tackless installation; as you no longer need nails in the middle of the floor.
 Direct glue down occurs when you spread special carpet adhesive over the substrate and then roll the carpet onto the glue to hold it in place.

 Carpet underlay

 Padding can be placed underneath the carpet to add comfort and provide some noise insulation.
 The level of comfort is determined by the type of material used, which can include memory foam and rubber regrind.

 Carpet underlay is rated by density in pounds.
-For example, you could purchase a carpet pad with an 8 pound density rating, which would be softer than a carpet pad with a 10 pound density rating.
+For example, you could purchase a carpet pad with an 8-pound density rating, which would be softer than a carpet pad with a 10-pound density rating.
 Softer carpet pads feel better to walk on but sacrifice durability of the carpet that sits on top of it.
 The denser the carpet pad, the longer the carpet lasts.